ElektraInitiative/libelektra/doc/contrib/recording.md

 All persistable namespaces are monitored for changes.

+We currently have no way of recording changes done outside of Elektra, i.e. when the configuration files got edited manually.

 ## Storage of the Session Diff

 The session diff is persisted in the respective namespace under `<namespace>:/elektra/record/session`.